hci-gnomex/gnomex/trunk/README_INSTALL.txt

 -------------------------
 GNomEx builds a searchable text index using Apache's Lucene (http://lucene.apache.org/java/docs/).
-In order to refresh this index with the latest data, a batch job (nightly) must be scheduled.
+In order to refresh this index with the latest data, a batch chron job (nightly) must be scheduled.
 The command to build the index is in the GNomEx ear.
 To run the command manually do the following
-  >cd /path/to/orion/applications/gnomex/gnomex
+  >cd /path/to/orion/applications/gnomex

   For Windows environments:
   >index_gnomex.cmd